CountBleck/CountBleck/README.md

 ## Hey there!

-I'm currently a high school junior (graduating in 2026) using the moniker CountBleck.
+I'm currently a high school senior (graduating in 2026) using the moniker CountBleck.

 * **Interests**: *WebAssembly*, web dev; to a lesser extent, cryptography as well
 * **Location**: Los Angeles, CA